Qatar corruption scandal at the European Parliament: Connections with Morocco

-Maria Arena, head of the subcommittee on human rights comes into the Morocco scene, Atmoun invited Arena and Panzeri to Morocco in January 2022.
+Marie Arena, head of the subcommittee on human rights comes into the Morocco scene, Atmoun invited Arena and Panzeri to Morocco in January 2022.
 Giorgi reported that he and Panzeri billed Atmoun for ensuring that mentions of Morocco vanished from a Parliament report on human rights violations.
 Later in 2022 Arena's son, Ugo Lemaire went on a trip to Morocco, paid for by a Moroccan company.

 Andrea Cozzolino also appears in the Morocco investigation, he was part of the committee investigating Morocco's use of spyware and was chair of the Parliament's Maghreb delegation coordinating the EU interaction with North African countries.
 Cozzolino and Atmoun met with Morocco's DGED in Warsaw.

-In September 2022, 4 Brussels MPs, including David Leisterh, fr, Clémentine Barzin, and Gaëtan Van Goidsenhoven, visited the city of Laâyoune in Western Sahara.
+In September 2022, 4 Brussels MPs – David Leisterh, David Weytsman, Clémentine Barzin, and Gaëtan Van Goidsenhoven – visited the city of Laâyoune in Western Sahara.
 The Moroccan parliament had invited the MEPs and paid for the entire trip.
 Western Sahara is a disputed region, which Morocco claims to be its own.
 However, after the Belgium investigation opened, the MEPs' trip came under greater scrutiny.

-During an exclusive interview with El Mundo on 5 June 2023, Kaili said, "I was not spied on with Pegasus, but for Pegasus, we believe Morocco, Spain, France and Belgium spied on the European Parliament’s committee."
-In a statement to Politico, she said that Belgian secret services monitored her due to her work on the parliament's committee investigating the use of Pegasus spyware in Europe, claiming that this was the "real scandal."
+During an exclusive interview with El Mundo on 5 June 2023, Kaili said, "I was not spied on with Pegasus, but for Pegasus, we believe Morocco, Spain, France and Belgium spied on the European Parliament's committee."
+In a statement to Politico, she said that Belgian secret services monitored her due to her work on the parliament's committee investigating the use of Pegasus spyware in Europe, claiming that this was the "real scandal".
 Revealed in Euro News article, it was mentioned that Belgian authorities tried to force her to name people in the case in exchange for "a deal".

 Furthermore, according to the Spanish activist and politician Miguel Urbán statement, the Qatargate scandal points to an even deeper Moroccogate affair.
 The European Parliament should take the same precautionary measures with Morocco as it did with Qatar.
 Every European Parliament legislative activity in recent years involving Moroccan interests should be retrospectively reviewed to ensure that it has not been influenced by foreign interference.

 Connections with Mauritania

 In testimony given by Antonio Panzeri in February 2023, he and Francesco Giorgi received €200,000 from Mauritania to improve the image of the country in the EU, as requested by then-president, Mohamed Ould Abdel Aziz in 2018.
 Aziz left office in 2019, with Mohamed Ould Ghazouani winning the election to become president.
 Paid €50,000 per annum from 2019, Panzeri helped organise an international conference in Mauritania in June 2022.

 Mauritania only abolished slavery in 1981 and had been criticised by the EU for their human rights record, yet received millions annually from the EU to host fishing vessels.
-Maria Arena, as head of the EU subcommittee on human rights, proposed the conference and invited Panzeri, who was no longer an MEP to attend.
+Marie Arena, as head of the EU subcommittee on human rights, proposed the conference and invited Panzeri, who was no longer an MEP to attend.
 Panzeri and Giorgi were speakers and Andrea Cozzolino also attended, Arena and Cozzolino meeting with the President of Mauritania, Ghazouani.